isaacchacko/fate-sealed/README.md

 # gmtk-loops
-gmtk game jam with ishaan, isaac, andrew, william, boping
+gmtk game jam with ishaan, isaac, andrew, william, boping, ronil

 new readme so i can get a contribution :) same